Saifansari-ai/Saifansari-ai/README.md

 # 👋 Hey, I'm [Mohd.
 Saif Ansari]

 Welcome to my GitHub!
-I'm a **BTech student from India**, a passionate **Data Science enthusiast**, and a driven individual on a mission to build a strong career in the **finance and banking industry** — one project, one dataset, and one breakthrough at a time.
+I'm a **BTech student from India**, a passionate **Data Scientist**, and a driven individual on a mission to build a strong career in the **finance and banking industry** — one project, one dataset, and one breakthrough at a time.

 ---